 As indicated in figure 3c, the extremities of the panels nearly coincided with the trunks of the two first poplars that the UAP encountered for the observer situated at B. These poplars were situated at F and their separation along the row FG was close to the average value s = 6.5 m.
 Assuming that the luminous panels were nearly parallel to the trajectory, we get then a relation between the total length L of these panels and the separation s, viewed from the point B. This idea is graphically expressed in figure 17, were we take only into account the linearity of the lines of sight.
-Indeed, we exaggerate the values of s and L with respect to d = BF and x = BX for the sake of clarity.
-The distance d and the angle β are know, while x and the angle θ are unknown.
+For clarity, we exaggerate the values of s and L with respect to d = BF and x = BX.
+The distance d and the angle $\beta$ are know, while x and the angle $\theta$ are unknown.